Noctourniquet: Background and recording

+Noctourniquet's origins can be traced back to a collaboration between Rodriguez-Lopez and Deantoni Parks which wasn't definitively marked as a Mars Volta record as-of-then.
+However, it was eventually developed by the rest of the band to become their sixth studio album.
+Regarding Parks involvement in Noctourniquet, Bixler-Zavala stated thus: "When we let Thomas [Pridgen, former drummer] go, we were in the middle of having to honor all these dates which included the Big Day Out performances last time, for which we had a drummer named Dave Elitch.
+But when that happened, we were working on the side on this record that Omar had been making with Deantoni, which was a lot of heavy synth and different kinds of song structures.
+We just jumped on it and made it a Volta record, and then we started writing more stuff with him, and in the process it became what our sixth album is gonna be."

-Much of Noctourniquet was recorded in 2009, shortly after the band finished mixing their previous studio album, Octahedron.
-An argument, however, between composer and guitarist Omar Rodriguez-Lopez and vocalist and lyricist Cedric Bixler-Zavala, resulted in Bixler-Zavala's contributions taking up to two and a half years to be completed.
+Much of the album was recorded in 2009, shortly after the band finished mixing their previous studio album, Octahedron.
+An argument, however, between Rodriguez-Lopez and Bixler-Zavala, resulted in the latter's contributions taking up to two and a half years to be completed.
 Rodriguez-Lopez noted, "He and I have very few arguments after twenty years of being friends, and we sort of got into this argument.
 He felt that he’s been trying to keep up with my pace for all these years, and it’s not natural for him, and he didn’t think we had to put out a record every year.
 He wanted to take his time with it, and he didn’t like me being on top of him like I usually am. [...]
 So I said okay, well, you have the record in your hands.
 When you’re ready, you’ll call me and we’ll do it.
 And a year went by, two years went by, and I sort of started telling him well, wait a minute. [...]
 It was just a strange record for me.
 I’m used to taking what I always say are snapshots — Polaroid shots — of where I’m at, and this is more like a long, drawn-out... something."